 24 Data Visualization

 One of the most sought-after skills in any career that uses information is visualization.
 Data visualization helps us simplify complex data sets, tell a story, and can even be used as a tool for discovery and analysis.
 Data visualization is, as the name would suggest, the visual display of data.
 It’s a critical skill for working with information because we humans are specially designed to take in and process information visually.
-Our brains have evolved to be particularly awesome at seeing patterns in visual things.
-We learned that certain patterns on animals equal danger, we learned that colors can let us know when food is good to eat, and we got really good at judging heights and distances visually to manage navigating the world.
+Our brains have evolved to be awesome at seeing patterns in visual things.
+We learned that certain patterns on animals equal danger, we learned that colors indicate when food is good to eat, and we got really good at judging heights and distances visually as we learned to navigate the physical world.
 You show us something visually and our brains instinctively look for meaning in it.
-Because of this, when you want to share data findings with others or find something in the data yourself, data visualization is going to be one of the more powerful skill sets you can build.
+Because of this, when you want to share data findings with others or find something in the data yourself, data visualization is one of the more powerful to go about it.

 Data Visualization for Storytelling

-We already talked about the importance of data-storytelling in a people analytics career in the non-technical skills section and data visualization is one of the best tools we have for doing data-driven storytelling.
-Think of being a little kid, wouldn’t you want a storybook that comes with pictures?
-Our people data story is no different.
-The visuals we provide can help stories be stronger, clearer, and just more exciting and engaging.
-A well-designed chart or graph can instantly communicate complex workforce dynamics in a way that text often can’t.
-Visuals can help capture leadership’s or employee attention, they can highlight key findings, and they can make your story more memorable and impactful.
+We already talked about the importance of data storytelling in a people analytics career in “Step 2.
+Build Your Non-Technical Skills” and data visualization is one of the best tools we have for doing data-driven storytelling.
+Think of being a little kid, wouldn’t you want a storybook with pictures?
+Our people data storytelling is no different.
+Visuals can help the story be stronger, clearer, and more engaging.
+A well-designed chart or graph can instantly communicate complex information in a way that text often can’t.
+Visuals can help capture attention, highlight key findings, and make your story more memorable and impactful.

-In addition to all these great things, what I really like about data visualizations is how they allow you to share information faster than using words alone.
+In addition to all these great things, they allow you to share information faster than using words alone.
 For example, it can take quite a few words to explain how trends in employee satisfaction scores have changed over time but a line chart tells that story in a matter of seconds.
 This leaves more time to discuss what happened and what to do about it.
 I don’t know about you, but I would much rather spend time designing ways to improve the employee experience than trying to explain the numbers.

-I also like that data visualizations have an ability to spark curiosity and encourage deeper exploration of people data.
+Data visualizations can spark curiosity and encourage deeper exploration of people data.
 Back in my day (yes, I am “old” enough in the people analytics field to say that), there was limited interest in people analytics.
-The term ‘people analytics’ didn’t even exist yet, so few people were aware of it and even fewer were asking for it.
-But, a data visualization could draw interest and almost always drew questions and requests to know more.
-For instance, employee attrition is often a relatively well known topic and calculated statistic in an organization.
-So simply stating that a department had an increase in attrition didn’t really capture much attention.
+The term ‘people analytics’ didn’t even exist yet, so few people were aware of it, and even fewer were asking for it.
+But, a data visualization could draw interest and almost always drew more questions and requests for additional insights.
+For instance, let’s say you were doing analytics on employee attrition – a relatively common topic and requested measurement.
+Simply stating that “Department X had an increase in attrition” doesn’t capture much attention.
 The response might be, “yeah, we know, Jeremiah left last week and Preeti left last month.”
-But, when that department’s spike in attrition is shown on a heatmap compared to other departments, it might prompt leaders to ask questions about the cause.
-The comments then change to questions like, “is our attrition really that much higher than everyone else? what is going on in our department?” which leads to further investigation and potential solutions.
-By incorporating compelling visuals into your stories, you can engage others in conversations about people analytics insights that are more meaningful and action oriented.
+But, if that department’s spike in attrition was shown on a heatmap compared to other departments where they stood out as being much higher than others, it might prompt more reactions and questions.
+The comments then change to questions like, “Is our attrition really that much higher than everyone else?
+What is going on in our department?” which leads to further investigation and potential solutions.
+By incorporating compelling visuals into your stories, you engage others in conversations about people analytics insights that are more meaningful and action-oriented.

 “Visualization gives you answers to questions you didn’t know you had.” – Ben Schneiderman

 Data visualization is not just for quantitative data.
-Because qualitative data is still less frequently used, visuals can be even more important to telling your qualitative data story.
-They can help your audience understand the key findings and even help give some credibility and support to your analysis process.
+Because qualitative data is still less frequently used, visuals can be even more important to tell your qualitative data story.
+They can help your audience understand the key findings and even give some additional credibility and support to your analysis process.
 In the world of people analytics, you might use visuals like mind maps to show the structure or relationship between analyzed codes and themes (e.g., different types of employee concerns).
 You might visually display areas of contrasting findings.
-For example, let’s say you assessed the effectiveness of a training program by interviewing employees about their ability to apply the trained skills into their work.
-A heatmap could show each skill colored-coded by a subjective assessment, highlighting which skills the training taught effectively and which need to be improved in future offerings of the training.
-Other times, you don’t just find themes, groupings or differences.
+For example, let’s say you assessed the effectiveness of a training program by interviewing employees about their ability to apply the trained skills to their work.
+A heatmap could show each skill colored-coded by a subjective assessment, highlighting which skills the training taught effectively and which trainings need to be improved.
+Other times, you don’t just find themes, groupings, or differences.
 Sometimes you find flows, structure, and ordering.
 Luckily, visualizations are fantastic at representing processes and structure.
 You can use visuals to show the order of more intangible events and things that tend to follow a pattern in your organization.
-For example, you could display commonly occurring career pathways using process or flow diagrams even using the visually to help showcase things harder to quantitatively measure such as transferable skills that lead to career flexibility.
-Remember that qualitative data isn’t limited to things like employee surveys or interviews and the visuals don’t need to be limited either.
-A fantastic qualitative analysis and corresponding visual might come from observation or diary studies that are analyzed and then put into a visual to show the process and flow for how employees experience a day of interacting with work systems, or the employee lifecycle at a company.
+For example, you could display commonly occurring career pathways using process or flow diagrams.
+Using a visual can showcase things harder to quantitatively measure such as the transferable skills that lead to career flexibility.
+Remember that qualitative data isn’t limited to things like text from employee surveys or interviews nor do the visuals need to be limited to charts and graphs.
+A fantastic qualitative analysis and corresponding visual might come from observation or diary studies that are analyzed and then put into a visual to show the process and flow of how employees experience a day of interacting with work systems, or the employee lifecycle at a company.

-Sometimes the qualitative data itself can serve as great material for adding a human element to your work.
-For example, if you display a quantitative chart to highlight the high employee engagement rate on a graph, you might also choose to overlay a textbox on the chart with an employee quote saying what they love about the company.
+Tip: Sometimes qualitative data itself can be used as a visual that adds more information and a human element to your work.
+For example, if you display a quantitative chart that highlights a high employee engagement rate on a graph, you can also add a textbox with an employee quote saying what they love about the company.
 It’s a powerful way to emphasize the human experience and add the qualitative story visually along with the quantitative data story.

 Finally, when telling your story, keep in mind that it is a story and is therefore meant to be an experience.
-Don’t limit yourself.
-You can get as creative as you like and use any format of information.
-You aren’t limited to only numerical, text or process based data, you can make maps for non-text data (e.g., grouping images together, or playing video clips together in a media compilation).
-If you work in a physical space, you could even use physical objects.
-Who knows, maybe when you need to do that presentation including a statistic about the troubling 10% rate of safety incidents on the job sites, you’ll skip the powerpoint chart and instead choose to line up 9 perfectly fine safety helmets followed by one horribly damaged helmet on the table in front of you as you stress the need for better safety training and compliance.
+Don’t limit yourself and get creative.
+You aren’t limited to only numerical, text, or process-based data.
+You can make maps for non-text data (e.g., group images together, or play video clips in a media compilation).
+If you work in a physical space, you can even use physical objects.
+Who knows, maybe when you need to do that presentation including a statistic about the troubling 10% rate of safety incidents on the job sites, you’ll skip the PowerPoint chart and instead choose to line up 9 perfectly in-tact safety helmets followed by one horribly damaged helmet on the table in front of you as you stress the need for better safety training and compliance.

 “Don’t transfer information, create an experience.” – Nancy Duarte